Expat Housing in Tokyo - Renting Expat Standard Apartments

-Moving to Tokyo as a foreigner takes a lot of work for foreigners to move to Tokyo, find a house, and get settled.
+Moving to Tokyo as a foreigner takes a lot of work to find a house and get settled.

 Such process involves selecting a property, area orientation, arranging a mover, all sorts of registrations, and necessary changes of all kinds.
-On top of that, you need to find a school and to process enrollment if you have a child.
-There are so many things to do and is quite time consuming.
+On top of that, you need to find a school and process enrollment if you have children.
+There are so many things to do that are time consuming.

-PLAZA HOMES helps through such processes with those of you who are new to Tokyo, including guiding you to different areas in Tokyo, showing different types of properties available, selecting appropriate properties depending on the time of your stay, explaining Japanese business customs, etc. on “Guide to Renting Property” page of our website.
+PLAZA HOMES helps through such processes with those who are new to Tokyo, guiding you to different areas in Tokyo, showing different types of properties, selecting appropriate properties depending on the length of your stay, explaining Japanese business customs, etc. on "Guide to Renting Property" page of our website.

 What are Expat Apartments (Houses) in Japan?